Sensor and ISPTechnology Deep Dive

 Color conversion uses configurable color conversion matrix to output the image in the desired format.
 By default, YUYV, YCbCr and a few more output formats are supported.

-As always, if you are looking for help in integrating cameras into your products, please write to us at camerasolutions@e-consystems.com.
-In case you are looking for the right camera for your application, the Camera Selector is where you can find our entire portfolio of products.
+If you are looking for the right camera for your application, the Camera Selector is where you can find our full portfolio of products.

 Related posts